IBM-Bluemix-Docs/java/spring-metrics.md

 ### Enabling Prometheus support in Spring Boot 2
 {: #spring-prometheus-boot2}

-Prometheus requires the application to host an endpoint that the Prometheus Server reads from to obtain the metrics.
-The hosting of this endpoint in Spring relies on the application already having the ability to serve the data, this means that the Prometheus endpoint only supports Spring Boot applications that use Spring MVC, Spring WebFlux, or Jersey.
+Prometheus requires the app to host an endpoint that the Prometheus Server reads from to obtain the metrics.
+The hosting of this endpoint in Spring relies on the app to serve the data.
+Which means that the Prometheus endpoint supports Spring Boot apps that use Spring MVC, Spring WebFlux, or Jersey.

 To enable the Prometheus endpoint, add the following dependency in `pom.xml`:
 ```xml
 <dependency>
   <groupId>io.micrometer</groupId>